Logo

 Barcelona vs Madrid: Which to Visit and When

-Barcelona and Madrid are Spain's two great cities and they are genuinely different in character — not just cosmetically.
+Barcelona and Madrid are Spain's two great cities and they are genuinely different in character.
 Barcelona is Mediterranean, Catalan, architecturally extraordinary, and has a beach.
 Madrid is Castilian, Spanish, culturally intense, and has the finest art museums in the world.
 Choosing between them is a question of what kind of city experience you want — and both have a clear shoulder season answer.

 Barcelona